 Mount the ESC with the Heatsink side of the controller facing outward.
 We recommend using Velcro to attach the ESC to the airframe for easy removal.
 Double sided tape is also acceptable.
 If zip ties are used, do not place them over any of the components on the ESC.
-Instead, zip tie around the motor and battery wires, leaving some slack to allow for movement.
-(The OPTO Series have mounts that allow you to screw the ESC into a frame or something similar.)
+Instead, zip tie around the metal heat sink, leaving some slack to allow for movement.